EL-BID/IDB-Lab-Map-LAC-Innovators-Coronavirus/README.md

 ## Download subset for a specific country or solution category

-Use the options fron the visualization and download data as csv or XLSX.
+Use the options from the visualization and download data as csv or XLSX.

 [Click here to open](https://el-bid.github.io/IDB-Lab-Map-LAC-Innovators-Coronavirus/)